-A child switch or rider switch pass allows you to just wait in line once — so Dad can wait in line and then enjoy Expedition Everest while Mom watches the little ones.
-Once Dad has enjoyed the ride, Mom can use a the rider switch pass just like a FastPass+, and breeze to the front of the line.
+A child-switch or rider-switch pass allows you to just wait in line once.
+This way, Dad can wait in line and then enjoy a ride like Expedition Everest while Mom watches the little ones.
+Once Dad has enjoyed the ride, Mom can use the rider switch pass just like a FastPass+ and go to the front of the line.

-Anyone with a child or dependent adult who is unable to ride an attraction like Soarin', Splash Mountain or the Tower of Terror.
-At least two adults or responsible parties are required to utilize the rider switch program—one to experience the attraction and one to wait with the child.
+Anyone with a child or dependent adult who is unable or chooses not to ride certain attractions can use this program.
+That means that at least two adults or responsible parties are needed if you are going to utilize the rider switch program—one person to experience the attraction and the other who waits with the children.

-- Look for play or shopping areas to explore while you wait for your turn to ride, or use the waiting time to allow your child to take a quick nap.
+While you wait, look for play or shopping areas, grab some food, or explore nearby while you wait for your turn to ride.
+At this time, it might be a good time to encourage your child to take a nap.

 Once the first riders have completed the ride, the person who waited behind can go to the front of the line and may bring up to two other people to ride the attraction with him or her.
 Only three guests are allowed per rider switch pass.

 Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom each offer the rider switch program on select rides.
 Not all rides qualify, although a bunch with height restrictions offer the program.